keycloak/keycloak-community/design/client-policies.md

 ### Backward Compatibility

 Client Policies can take over Client Registration.
 However, Client Registration Policies also still co-exist.
-In the future, Client Registration Policies will be removed.
+In the future, Client Registration Policies will be removed and the existing client registration policies will be migrated into new client policies automatically.

 ### Extensibility